CS361-S25/final-project-kellen/datafolder/only-equ/README.md

 ## Experiment Overview

-This experiment used an **incremental distribution** outlined in the study for the following logical operations:
+This experiment used a **EQU-only distribution** outlined in the study for the following logical operations:

 **NOT, NAND, AND, OR_N, OR, AND_N, NOR, XOR, EQU**

 with corresponding point values:

-`2, 2, 4, 4, 8, 8, 16, 16, 32`
+`0, 0, 0, 0, 0, 0, 0, 0, 32`

 ### Configuration Details
 - Each trial **started with 10 organisms**